minorua/TileLayerPlugin/README.md

 * Credit label is not printed in the correct position in some projections.
 No problem in the Mercator projection.

 ## ChangeLog
+version 0.50.1
+* TileLayerPlugin doesn't support map rotation now.
+Shows message and does not render tiles if map canvas is rotated.

 version 0.50
 * Reprojection support